epam/edp-codebase-operator/docs/api.md

-JiraIssueMetadata is the Schema for the JiraIssueMetadatas API
+JiraIssueMetadata is the Schema for the JiraIssueMetadatas API.

 <table>
     <thead>